astrobiogeo/CUastrobiogeo/README.md

-# CUastrobiogeo
+# CU AstroBioGeo Working Group

-Website for astrobiogeo group at Columbia University
+Welcome to the website for the Columbia University AstroBioGeo Working Group